-• McIntire-Stennis: In 2008, McIntire Stennis was amended to include Tribal lands in the formula calculation for funding of state forestry programs.
-However, the 1994 institutions, which are the Tribal Land-Grant Institutions, were not included in the funding formula, nor were states required to include them in funding distributions.
+McIntire-Stennis: In 2008, McIntire Stennis was amended to include Tribal lands in the formula calculation for funding of state forestry programs.
+However, the 1994 institutions, which are the Tribal Land-Grant colleges, were not included in the funding formula, nor were states required to include them in funding distributions.
 This oversight is significant because 75 percent of Tribal land in the U.S. is either forest or agriculture holding.
-In 2005, in response to the severe under-representation of American Indian professionals in the forestry workforce in Montana and across the United States, Salish Kootenai College (SKC) in Pablo, MT, began a Forestry baccalaureate degree program.
-In 2013, SKC became the first tribal college land-grant to join the National Association of University Forest Resource Programs, a consortium of 85 forestry schools, the vast majority of which receives McIntire Stennis funding.
+In response to the severe under-representation of American Indian professionals in the forestry workforce in Montana and across the United States, Salish Kootenai College (SKC) launched a Forestry baccalaureate degree program in 2005.
+In 2013, SKC became the first tribal college land-grant to join the National Association of University Forest Resource Programs, a consortium of 85 forestry schools, the vast majority of which receive McIntire Stennis funding.
 However, when SKC recently sought specialty accreditation for its program, the college was told that it was "one forestry researcher short" of the optimum number needed.
-Participation in the McIntire Stennis program, even with the required 1-1 match, would help SKC secure the researcher it needs to gain this valuable accreditation.
-Yet, although a land-grant institution, it cannot participate in the program.
+Participation in the McIntire Stennis program, even with the required 1-1 match, would help

+SKC secure the researcher it needs to gain this accreditation.
+Yet, it cannot participate in the program.
 Once again, TCU land-grants are prohibited from participating as full-partners in the nation's land-grant system.
-And although currently, only SKC has a baccalaureate degree in forestry, considering the wealth of forested land on American Indian reservations, other such programs could arise at the nation's other Tribal College Land-Grant institutions, to further the effort to grow the Native workforce in this vital area.
+And although currently, only SKC has a baccalaureate degree in forestry, considering the wealth of forested land on American Indian reservations, others such programs could arise at the nation's other Tribal College Land-Grant institutions, to further the effort to grow the Native workforce in this vital area.